We have this fight. You probably have a version of it too.

 We Still Have the Fight Sometimes

 We're not cured.
 That loop still activates sometimes.
-But here's what's different: now we catch it faster.
+What's different now is that we catch it faster.
 "Oh, this is the thing.
 This is our pattern."
 That awareness doesn't make the feelings go away, but it gives us options.

 We can stop.
 Take a breath.
 Say "I think we're in the loop" and that becomes a weird sort of shared joke.
 The meta-awareness breaks the spell, at least a little.